 There are slight differences in the internals though.
 The Cosmo runs on a newer 2GHz, 8-core Mediatek processor, compared to a slightly older 2.6GHz, 10-core Mediatek chip in the Gemini.
 At the moment we have no data on how performance between the two might differ, but the Gemini is hardly sluggish.
 The Cosmo also comes with 6GB of RAM compared to the Gemini’s 4GB, and 128GB storage compared to the Gemini’s 64GB.
 These last two might be of more importance to you, but both can have their storage expanded by MicroSD.

-With the added inclusion of a biometric fingerprint reader, the extra memory and storage might edge this for the Cosmo, but it’s $200 more expensive at full price than the Gemini, and many buyers simply won’t need this functionality.
+With the added inclusion of a keyboard backlight, biometric fingerprint reader, the extra memory and storage might edge this for the Cosmo, but it’s $200 more expensive at full price than the Gemini, and many buyers simply won’t need this functionality.

 Phone functionality – Cosmo Wins

 Let’s deal next with the most obvious difference between the two, telephony.
 The Cosmo is designed to be used as a phone with the case closed, thus the external screen.
 You can make calls to your contacts or by dialing numbers, and also receive calls.

 With the Gemini it’s slightly less intuitive, as you can program the alert LEDs to tell you who is calling so you don’t have to open the case to answer, but you then have to remember what the different light patterns mean.
 You can still answer calls with the case closed, but you have to open the Gemini to make a call.

 When it comes to the camera, the Cosmo is the clear winner.
 Both devices include the same 5MP webcam camera internally, but the Gemini’s external camera is only a 5MP module with no flash, and also has to be purchased separately.
 The Cosmo on the other hand has a 24MP external camera with flash, that can be operated in “selfie mode” with the case closed.